upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/architecture-centric-approaches.md

 | limited ability to revisit and re-evaluate past decisions | Medium–High | Explicit decision documentation enables revisiting structural choices, though systematic re-evaluation of intent remains limited. |

-## Transition
+## Next family in the analysis

-Architecture-centric approaches demonstrate how structural knowledge can be governed explicitly and epistemically.
-The following pages extend the analysis to governance and compliance frameworks, which emphasize formal oversight and institutional control across organizational contexts.
+Architecture-centric approaches demonstrate how structural knowledge can be governed explicitly and epistemically, foregrounding architectural coherence as a primary object of governance.

+The governance–knowledge lens is applied next to **[Governance, standards, and compliance frameworks](./governance-and-standards-and-compliance-frameworks.md)**, which emphasize formal oversight, institutional control, and organizational-level articulation of declared intent.